 Intensive laboratory and field investigations to illustrate principles and current concepts presented in BIOL 4360, CHEM 3320, and GEOL 3303 by sampling, measuring, and analyzing biological, chemical, and physical factors of select environments, with emphasis on the activities of humans and their effects on ecosystems.
-4310 Instrumental Methods of Analysis (3-1-6) Prerequisite: CHEM 3310/3110 and 3332/3132.
-Laboratory fee required: \$30.

-Principles and applications of advanced instrumental methods of chemical analysis including UV-VIS, FT- I R, NMR, HPLC, GC/MS, and polarography.
-Major emphasis will be placed on the analysis of organic compounds.

-4340 General Biochemistry I (3-3-0)

-Prerequisite: BIOL 1102 and BIOL 1302 and

-CHEM 3201 and CHEM 3301.

-Chemistry of the constituents of living matter, including carbohydrates, lipids, nucleic acids and proteins and their metabolism.

-4342 General Biochemistry II (3-3-0)

-Prerequisite: CHEM 4340/4140.
+4340 General Biochemistry I (3-3-0) Prerequisite: BIOL 1102 and BIOL 1302 and CHEM 3201 and CHEM 3301 Overview of fundamental biochemical principles, topics, techniques and analytical methods that integrates concepts from previous biology and chemistry courses to the study of biological macromolecules.
+Emphasis is placed on the bioorganic chemistry and techniques needed to critically and objectively analyze biological molecules and the fundamental processes that support life.
+Specifically protein, lipid and membrane structure and function, enzymatic catalysis and kinetics are emphasized.
+4342 General Biochemistry II (3-3-0) Prerequisite: CHEM 4340/4140.